smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: adms:versionNotes
         type: Property
     wasGeneratedBy:
-      description: 'This property contains a description of the differences between this version and a previous version of the Dataset.
+      description: 'Property.
+Model:''prov:wasGeneratedBy''.
+This property contains a description of the differences between this version and a previous version of the Dataset.
 This property can be repeated for parallel language versions of the version notes.'
       items:
         type: string
       type: array